-Dartford and Gravesham NHS Trust have a dedicated Mouth Care Specialist Nurse.
+Dartford and Gravesham NHS Trust have a dedicated Mouth Care Nurse.
 A large part of the role is providing mouthcare training to all nursing staff, foundation doctors and healthcare professionals.
 They provide one-to-one oral health advice and instruction to more vulnerable patients, such as those who may have learning disabilities, and to their carers.

 The mouth is important for eating, drinking, speech, communication, taste, breathing and the immune system.